oxcabe/foundry-fund-me/README.md

 # FundMe

-**FundMe** is a minimal crowdfunding platform written in Solidity and targeting Ethereum EVM.
+**FundMe** is a minimal crowdfunding platform written in Solidity and targeting the Ethereum EVM.

 ## Building from sources